rsbevill/waxcommonplace/_commonplace/elise.md

 pid: elise
 creator: Elise
 location: USF
-label: '"It isn''t fair it isn''t right!"
-Mrs. Hutchinson Scremed, and then THEY WERE UPON HER'
+label: '...and then THEY WERE
+  UPON HER'
 _date: Fall 2018
 object_type: Journal, handmade